tprasadtp/ubuntu-post-install/docs/tasks.md

 ```

 !!! warning
-    - List mode does not support installing snap packages.
     - Its responsibility of the user to separate classic snaps, edge and normal snaps.

 ## All In one